-1 Overview and By the Numbers Message from Mayor Lee 2 Looking Back at 2015 Vision Zero, our City's goal to get to zero traffic deaths by 2024, is a long-term 3 The High-Injury Network commitment that will take a sustained effort.
+1 Overview and By the Numbers Message from Mayor Lee 2 Looking Back at 2015 Vision Zero, our City's goal to get to zero traffic deaths by 2024, is a long-term commitment that will take 3 The High-Injury Network a sustained effort.
 We can, and we must, provide safety for all road users.
 4 Engineering That's why we developed a two-year action strategy in February 2015.
 There, we laid out the key milestones for our City agencies to achieve over the next two years in support of Vision Zero.
-5 Enforcement Today, I am pleased to report that we have ma significant progress on our ambitious agend In addition to a number of public educati campaigns to raise awareness around the iss of street safety, in 2015 alone we invested and built safer streets with 1,600 new safe treatments.
-We also bolstered our enforcement efforts, issuing more than 41,800 citations for the five traffic violations that most commonly lead severe injury or death.
-6 Education 7 Evaluation While we have made progress, there is still more work to do.
+5 Enforcement Today, I am pleased to report that we have made significant progress on our ambitious agenda.
+In addition to a number of public education campaigns to raise awareness around the issue of street safety, in 2015 alone we invested in 6 Education and built safer streets with 1,600 new safe treatments.
+We also bolstered our enforceme efforts, issuing more than 41,800 citations for tl five traffic violations that most commonly lead severe injury or death.
+7 Evaluation While we have made progress, there is still more work to do.
 The only acceptable goal is zero.
 Getting to zero traffic deaths will not be easy or quick and will require us all to get serious about traffic safety.
 8 Policy Vision Zero is an ambitious goal to have.
 But it is the right one, and we will get there.
 9 What's Next?
 Sincerely,

-Edwin M. Lee
+Edwin M. Lee Mayor

-Mayor